 There has been a real growth in the number of participants in high school wrestling and each of the teams have found that exposing the students to the sport has prompted this growth, says Suba: "Nikko and I did a wrestling demonstration for the students, since most of them had never seen a high school or college wrestling match, to show them it is a controlled, non-violent aggressive sport that was both physically and mentally demanding.
-We have a core group of juniors and a lot of first year wrestlers that are showing some definite talent.
-They have the personality for the sport - aggressiveness and a willingness to learn.
+We have a core group of juniors and a aggressiveness and a willingness to Campolindo's name on that move." learn.
 Some of the freshmen will be starting for us this year."